 Mixed feeding provides your pet with a welcome variety of taste & texture.
 Wet and dry pet food each have their own unique benefits.
-The crunchy texture of dry food helps support your pet’s oral health, while the moisture in wet food helps support urinary tract health.
+The crunchy texture of dry food helps support your pet’s oral health, while the high moisture content of wet food can help keep your pet hydrated and support a healthy urinary tract especially in cats and small dogs.

 When transitioning your pet from dry to mixed feeding, gradually replace the amount of dry food that you feed with wet food.
 You should do this over the course of several days, gradually increasing the proportion of wet food and ensure the total quantity of food fed is in line with the feeding guidelines.